uma-dev/GCP-course/notes.md

 - MySQL, PostgreSQL and SQL Server
 - Regional (multiple zones) service with high availability (99.95%)
 - HDDs and SSDs
+- Automatic encryption (tables and backups), maintenance and updates
+- Automated backups
+- High availability and failover
 - Up to 416 GB RAM and 30 TB data storage
+- Allows you to create read replicas in the same region or different region or external (non Cloud SQL db)
+- Automatic storage increase without downtime
+- Schedule automatic backups
+- Migration and export of data

 ### Cloud Spanner
 It is a high cost alternative to Cloud SQL that allows: